CSCfi/csc-user-guide/docs/apps/paraview.md

 ```
 srun --partition=small --time=01:00:00 --mem=32G --account=<project> --x11=first --pty bash
 ```
-When directed to a compute node, load module and start ParaView like in the example above.
+When directed to a compute node, load module and start ParaView, as shown in the example above.

 If your model has complex geometry, interaction becomes slow and lag in screen updates is noticeable.
 ParaView has a tick box option to use OSPRay renderer for faster screen re-draws.
 (Note that switching between the default and OSPRay rendering modes can be slow.)
 Even when using one CPU, OSPRay rendering is much faster.